UoB-HPC/SimEng/docs/sphinx/sst/understanding_sst.rst

 ``SimpleMemoryBackendConvertor`` specified as ``memHierarchy.simpleMemBackendConvertor``, ``FlagMemBackend`` requires a ``FlagMemBackendConvertor`` specified as ``memHierarchy.flagMemBackendConvertor`` and ``ExtMemBackend`` requires a ``ExtMemBackendConvertor`` specified as ``memHierarchy.extMemBackendConvertor``.

-Most of the memory timing models present inside SST inherit from the ``SimpleMemBackend`` abstract class and SST provides a variety of memory backends to choose from e.g. ``memHierarchy.simpleMem``, ``memHierarchy.simpleDRAM``, etc.
+Most of the memory timing models present inside SST inherit the ``SimpleMemBackend`` abstract class and SST provides a variety of memory backends to choose from e.g. ``memHierarchy.simpleMem``, ``memHierarchy.simpleDRAM``, etc.

 By default the ``MemoryController`` equips the ``backend`` SubComponent slot with ``memHierarchy.simpleMem`` and ``backendConvertor`` SubComponent